 Why do cats have whiskers?

 Our cats mean so much to us that we‘ll do anything to strengthen our bond with them.
 You may already know that cats communicate through their tails, but did you know that cats also use their whiskers to let us know how they’re feeling?
-Dr. Ernie Ward, a Fetch pet expert, shares how important whiskers really are.
+Dr. Aliya McCullough, Fetch’s on-staff vet, shares how important whiskers really are.

 Whiskers are like a pair of glasses for a cat, as most cats are short-sighted and have trouble seeing things unless up close to them.
 Their whiskers inform our best friends about surrounding objects, air movement and other important environmental information.
 They can help cats make decisions about things like whether they can fit into that tight space behind the couch.
 The whiskers on the front paws can even let them know if there is prey within their reach.